frappe/erpnext/erpnext/docs/user/manual/en/customize-erpnext/articles/maximum-numbers-of-fields-in-a-form.md

 The maximum row size constrains the number (and possibly size) of columns because the total length of all columns cannot exceed this size (65,535 bytes).
 For example, `utf8mb3` characters require up to 3 bytes per character, so for a `VARCHAR(140)` column, the server must allocate `140 × 3 = 420` bytes per value.
 Consequently, a table cannot contain more than `65,535 / 420 = 156` such columns.

-In Frappe frapework, `VARCHAR(140)` type columns are created based on "Data", "Link", "Select", "Dynamic Link", "Password" and "Read Only" fieldtypes.
+In Frappé frapework, `VARCHAR(140)` type columns are created based on "Data", "Link", "Select", "Dynamic Link", "Password" and "Read Only" fieldtypes.
 Hence, you can create approximately 156 such columns in the system.

 ### Solutions: